MrPicklePinosaur/haku/haku-docs.md

         eof: <filehandle>の終了 (TODO)

+### Types

+TODO

+### Modules and imports

+TODO

+## Expressiveness

+Haku tries to be more like a natural language.
+Apart from adopting Japanese writing and word order, it does this mainly in two ways:

-## Verb conjugation
+### Verb conjugation on function calls

-Haku lets you conjugate the verbs.
+Haku lets you conjugate the verbs for a function call.
 For example:

 * Given a function send: